 a person to whom a determination is in force under section 7(1) of the Insurance Act that sections 9(1) or 10(1) or 10(2) of the Insurance Act do not apply.

-Attorney means in relation to a Power of Attorney the Person to whom the power is given.

 Australian Credit Licence has the meaning given to it in the NCCP Act.